Quabena/alx-low_level_programming/0x02-functions_nested_loops/README.md

-3-islower - Is a C program that checks for lowercase 4-isalpha.c - Is a C program that checks for alphabetic character 5-sign.c - Is a C program that prints the sign of a number
+3-islower - Is a C program that checks for lowercase 4-isalpha.c - Is a C program that checks for alphabetic character 5-sign.c - Is a C program that prints the sign of a number 6-abs.c - Is a C program that computes the absolute value of an integer